Barns! Trees! Rocks! Ponds and streams!

 All the things that turn pastel painters on!

-Our Plein Air Committee has put this 2020 summer plein air schedule together, always mindful, of course, of sites that allow for social distancing and appropriate precautions for us to safe and healthy.
+Our Plein Air Committee has put this 2021 summer plein air schedule together, always mindful, of course, of sites that allow for social distancing and appropriate precautions for us to be safe and healthy.

 It’s an active Plein Air Calendar for 2021.
 Please join us.

 Wednesday, May 13th.
 Mike Kerr’s Farm, Coatesville.
 9:30.
 Mike lives on a 90 plus acre farm with a stone house begun in the 1770s, a bright red barn, a waterfall feature in the backyard, a springhouse and pond, and vistas of the newly planted fields.
 There’s plenty of room to paint more than 6 feet away from others and ample parking.
 Bathroom available (with mask and gloves).
 For more information contact Pat Riley at email@example.com Rain date: June 18